duckietown/course-LRA/book/duckietown-learning-robotics/03_learning_based_control/01_model_based_lr.md

 data = lra.loadData("model_data.csv")
 ```

 Hint: the data is imported as a pandas DataFrame.
 This can easily be sliced, truncated, sorted, and allows for other operations.
-You should look at the `.iloc[]` and `.loc[]` methods to facilitate data pre-processing.
+You should look at the `.iloc[]` and `.loc[]` methods to facilitate data cleaning and pre-processing.

-#TODO Saturation of the control signal - magnitude is |u| < 1.
+NOTE: Note that an important factor is that the control signal should be bound by a magnitude of 1. $$|u| < 1 $$

 ### Model training